intelligentnode/IntelliNode/README.md

 - [x] Add support for Nvidia Nim for local and remote models
 - [x] Evaluate multiple models using a few lines.
 - [x] Add Gen function to do complex business cases with one command.
+- [x] Add the tool-calling agent loop, structured output and OpenAI-compatible providers.
+- [x] Add the IntelliNode MCP server and a spec-current MCP client.
-- [ ] Audd auto agent capabilities.
+- [ ] Add multi-agent flows.

 # License